-The Arthur Rylah Institute (ARI) at the Department of Environment, Land, Water and Planning (DELWP) conducts research into the responses of flora and fauna to fire, both planned and unplanned, and from a wide range of ecosystems, to increase our knowledge of the effects and role of fire management in those ecosystems.
+The Arthur Rylah Institute (ARI) at the Department of Energy, Environment and Climate Action (DEECA) conducts research into the responses of flora and fauna to fire, both planned and unplanned, and from a wide range of ecosystems, to increase our knowledge of the effects and role of fire management in those ecosystems.

 'Firebrand research reveals the cause of spotfires', by Andrea Wild - Download (236 KB)